devika1402/devika1402/README.md

 ### [Graph Anonymization Study](https://github.com/devika1402/privacy-anonymization)
 `Python` `Network Analysis`

 It looks at how much we can scramble a social network to protect people's identities before we wreck the structure we wanted to study.
-I tested four ways of doing it across five real networks and watched where privacy and usefulness pull against each other.
+I tested four ways of doing it across five real networks and looked at where privacy and usefulness pull against each other.

 ## Stack